axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

 ```

 #### 11. subscriptions
-- type: `object`
+* Type: `object`

-Includes all subscriptions bridge is observing in a listener.
+* Description: Includes all subscriptions that the bridge is observing in a listener.
 Each subscription contains the subscription name and subscription config.
 - `to`: Indicates receiver/contract address that bridge uses as one of conditions to trigger a subscription
 - `type`: There are 2 types, `0` is `transaction event` and `1` is `log's event`
 - `handler`: Define contract and event that we want to listen